 Finally, you must treat consistency, compliance, and balance with respect and reverence.
 If you violate these three rules, nothing else matters.

 The top five things you must know to master resistance training 101 mean nothing without consistency, compliance, and balance.
 To build a great workout program, it must be one that you can follow, maintain, and works with your diet and lifestyle.
 Building muscle and burning body fat are slow processes.
 The numbers support they are slow processes, and you cannot rush them.

 It takes 3500 calories above your metabolism to gain muscle and 3500 calories under your diet to burn body fat.
 These are large numbers when you consider the average diet and metabolism is 2000 calories, which means you actually need 5500 calories to build or burn one pound.
-Also, consider that your body can slow your metabolism down, not to burn stomach fat, and use protein for other things not to build muscle.
-Therefore, to succeed, find a scientifically backed resistance training program and stay with it.
+Also, consider that your body can slow your metabolism down, not burn stomach fat, and use protein for other things not to build muscle.
+Therefore, to succeed, find a scientific-backed resistance training program and stay with it.
 But also keep a balanced approach and make sure that your workout and diet supplement and not substitute for natural activities and a healthy lifestyle.